curiousoffice/playbook/README.rst

 the whole group, or in one-on-one chats, information gets lost, forgotten, or misinterpreted.
 The problems expand when someone joins or leaves the project.

-We've been called "aggressive" with our approach cutting features, budgets, and schedules.
+We could be called "aggressive" with our approach cutting features, budgets, and schedules.
 It's hard to say "no." "No" is usually not well-received.
 There's a reason someone requested the feature.
 We have to battle sometimes in the face of "yes".
 We do so armed with knowledge